 Fight Negativity with Positivity

 This is easier said than done.
 I have a family member who is absolutely miserable.
 Every time he sees me, he says something to me that’s meant to tear me down.
 I know why he does it.
-Like the old saying goes, misery loves company but I don’t feed his negativity with more negativity as hard as that is.
+Like the old saying goes, misery loves company or hurt people hurt people but I don’t feed his negativity with more negativity as hard as that is.
 I feed him with positivity.
 I return his negative comments with positive comments about himself, leaving him for the most part dumbfounded.
 I learned that strength doesn’t come with an eye-for-an-eye mentality.
 No, strength is when you are able to ignore and rise above the hate.

 If you don’t want to do something don’t do it.
 If you know the area surrounding the club your friends want to go to is dangerous, don’t go.
 If you know a certain group of friends only get together to gossip, avoid those outings.
-If you know a birthday dinner is going to be triple the cost of your actual meal, propose a brunch the following day instead.
+If you know a birthday dinner is going to be triple the cost of your actual meal, propose a brunch the following day with the birthday person instead.
 If you get a funny feeling about something and you feel like you shouldn’t do it, then don’t.
 It’s so important to learn to say no to things that’s not for you.

 Last but not least, forgiveness.
 It’s so important to just let it go and forgive those who have wronged you.
 Forgive those who have not apologized yet.
 Forgive those who hurt you.
 Just forgive and exhale.

-- Read a book: I love reading so this might be a bit self-indulgent but getting sucked into an amazing novel is one of the best feelings ever.
+- Read a book: I love reading so this might be a bit self-indulgent but getting sucked into an amazing book is one of the best feelings ever.
 I always feel most accomplished and fulfilled after I finish a great book.
 It definitely helps to take your mind off of everything else.

 - Activities: I dance in the mirror.
 It’s something that I do.
 I like looking at myself while I dance.
 It makes me happy.
-Weird quirks aside, I like to paint, take a class that builds a skill (TV Writing, DJ’ing, Cooking), take myself out to dinner or a movie, write, exercise (Don’t sleep on a Twerkout or Aerial Yoga), make collages, watch DVDs…basically, I do anything that makes me feel good.
+Weird quirks aside, I like to paint, take a class that builds a skill (TV Writing, DJ’ing, Cooking), take myself out to dinner or a movie, write, exercise (don’t sleep on a Twerkout or Aerial Yoga), make collages, watch DVDs…basically, I do anything that makes me feel good.
 I try not to limit myself and what I do and you shouldn’t either!